 - (3) This column contains the Restricted Stock Unit awards only.
-The Restricted Stock Unit awards granted on March 23, 2018 under the LTIP to Ms. Johnson and Messrs.
-Swartz, Cooper and Waneka will vest ratably over a three-year period.
-The Restricted Stock Unit awards granted on March 23, 2018 under the LTIP to Mr. Engen will vest at the end of a one-year period. - (4) Represents the aggregate grant date fair value of Restricted Stock Units and performance shares granted under the LTIP during the fiscal year ended December 31, 2018 in accordance with FASB ASC Topic 718.
+The Restricted Stock Unit awards granted on 4/27/2020 under the LTIP to the NEO's will vest vest ratably on April 27, 2021, March 23, 2022 and March 23, 2023. - (4) Represents the aggregate grant date fair value of Restricted Stock Units and performance shares granted under the LTIP during the fiscal year ended December 31, 2020 in accordance with FASB ASC Topic 718.
 The values of the performance shares have been calculated taking into consideration the probable outcome of the respective performance conditions as of the grant date.
-The fair value per share of the Restricted Stock Units and ROIC-based performance awards granted on March 23, 2018 was \$30.14.
-The fair value per share of the TSR-based performance awards granted on March 23, 2018, which are based on a market-based measure, was \$40.40 which was determined using a Monte Carlo simulation.
-Assumptions used in the calculation of these amounts and vesting details are included in footnote 13 to our audited consolidated financial statements for the fiscal year ended December 31, 2018 included in our 2018 Form 10-K. These amounts reflect our accounting expense for these awards and may not correspond to the actual value that may be recognized by the officers.
+The fair value per share of the Restricted Stock Units and ROIC-based performance awards granted on April 27, 2020 was the grant date share price of \$26.75.
+The fair value per share of the TSR-based performance awards granted on April 27, 2020, which are based on a market-based performance measure was \$43.66, as determined using a Monte Carlo simulation.
+Assumptions used in the calculation of these amounts and vesting details are included in footnote 14 to our audited consolidated financial statements in our 2020 Form 10-K. These amounts reflect our accounting expense for these awards and may not correspond to the actual value that may be recognized by the officers.